Mugane/Portainer/README.md

 This is a dockerized version of Portainer that can be trivially run.
 App templates include forms to facilitate managing deployment parameters (unlike custom app templates)

+This is a fairly new repo and will be updated frequently.
+The goal is to establish a set of core templates for rapid containerized development or production deployments.

 #### Running Portianer

 Prerequisites: You will need docker installed and either curl/wget or git.